Chapter 15 : Fear

 Background: Font color:

-Beauty by Azulive@TDA
+Image by Azulive@TDA

-Warning: this chapter possesses some scary, slightly questionable content.
+AN: This chapter possesses some scary, slightly questionable content.
 I changed it from the original version (which would not be appropriate to post on this site) but even so – proceed at your own discretion.

 Whiskey goblet in hand, the Head watched the flickering wireless in his study.
 The blurry screen broadcasted a historic moment in wizardry - leaders from all over the globe conversing in a giant chamber, England’s own Kingsley Shacklebot in the hot seat about the attack on Camden.

 "Magic fashioned in the way of muggle weapons…and used on muggles no less!
 Surely their authorities are suspicious, are they not?” asked the Italian minister.

 “I’ve talked things over with their minister.”
 Kingsley responded.
 “He’ll do his best on his end to dispel the tension.”

 “…England is in a worse state than we thought…”

 “…The Statue of Secrecy cannot be played with in this way…”

 “…bombs made of magic…what kind of sorcery is this?”